-We examine the impact of introducing quantitative ratings, which strongly predict returns, on the Seeking Alpha (SA) platform.
-After the change, SA report recommendations become more aligned with quant ratings, particularly among reports mentioning quant-related terms and reports authored by less quantitatively savvy contributors.
-Furthermore, both types of reports become significantly stronger predictors of returns.
-Retail trading also becomes more correlated with quant ratings following the release of SA research reports.
-The findings suggest that broader access to quantitative analysis enhances the quality of SA contributor's investment recommendations and helps retail investors incorporate quantitative signals into their investment decisions.
+We examine a platform design change on Seeking Alpha (SA) that reduced the cost of acquiring quantitative signals and educated investors on the benefits of quantitative investing.
+Following the change, SA report recommendations align more closely with quant ratings, particularly for reports mentioning quant-related terms and reports authored by less quantitatively savvy contributors.
+Furthermore, both types of reports become stronger predictors of returns.
+Retail trading also becomes more correlated with quant ratings following the release of SA reports.
+These findings suggest that the platform change improved the quality of contributor's investment recommendations and helped retail investors better incorporate quantitative signals.